National POW/MIA Recognition Day

 First Division Museum Lobby

-Free with paid parking
+Free parking (Constitution Day)

 Remember the sacrifices of those who were prisoners of war (POW) and those missing in action (MIA) during a memorial ceremony led by American Legion Cantigny Post 556 at the First Division Museum.

-This observance is held across the country on military installations, ships at sea, state capitols, schools and veterans’ facilities.
-It is one of six days throughout the year that Congress has mandated the flying of the National League of Families’ POW/MIA flag.
+This observance is held across the country on military installations, ships at sea, state capitols, schools, and veterans’ facilities.
+It is one of six days throughout the year that Congress has mandated the flying of the National League of Families POW/MIA flag.